 Tanah Lot Temple is a famous temple in Tabanan, which is only 20 minutes away from Canggu.
 The Hindu shrine was built as a holy place to worship the Balinese sea god, Bhatara Segara.
 And it was one of the seven temples in Bali built along the shore.
 It looks like the temple is sitting on a large rock and floating in the middle of the sea.

 While you are at Tanah Lot, you can walk around the temple ground, but you cannot go into the temple as foreigners are forbidden to enter.
 But it is still worth going there to see everything else.

 Tanah Lot Temple is easily one of the best Canggu attractions and the best time to go is late afternoon to watch the sunset.
 But if you don’t like crowds, you might want to go first thing in the morning.

 5. See rice fields and mountains at Uma Desa Canggu

 Uma Desa Canggu is located in the north part of Canggu where there are many rice fields between the two main roads: Jalan Raya Batu Mejan and Jalan Babakan Kubu.

 These narrow roads were probably built for farmers working in the rice fields.
-But other people like residents and visitors will either jog, cycle or have a leisurely stroll.
+But other people, like residents and visitors, will jog, cycle or have a leisurely stroll.

 And there is a cafe at the north end where the two roads converge.
 You can climb up to the third level of the cafe and see the amazing view of all the rice fields and the mountains in the distance.

 6. Workout at a local gym, yoga studio or CrossFit gym

 Working out and staying healthy is a big thing in Canggu.
-And there are many gyms, yoga retreats and CrossFit studios that can help with your fitness goals.
+And many gyms, yoga retreats and CrossFit studios can help with your fitness goals.

 Here are some of the popular ones: